HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-27-how-to-install-caffe-library-in-windows-10.md

 title: How to install Caffe library in Windows 10
 ---

-1. Fistly, you need to install Visual Studio 2015, Cuda 8.0 and Cudnnv5 as links below:
+1. Firstly, you need to install Visual Studio 2015, Cuda 8.0 and Cudnnv5 as links below:

 - Cuda 8.0
    https://developer.nvidia.com/cuda-80-ga2-download-archive